 The Student Experience

-In addition to coursework, students are also provided with an abundance of performance and choreographic opportunities: train under a professional dancer in a Master Class series, audition to perform with the Utah Ballet, or participate in the Salt Dance Fest.
+In addition to coursework, students are also provided with an abundance of performance and choreographic opportunities: train under a professional dancer in a Master Class series, audition to perform with the Utah Ballet.
 Outside the classroom, take part in the ArtsForce program to network and take advantage of career preparation events and workshops.
-You can also join the College of Fine Arts Emerging Leaders program to assist in developing undergraduate leadership opportunities.

 With the Ballet BFA, you will be prepared for professional performing and teaching careers.
 Consider joining a performing arts company, dancing for a television or motion picture studio, or even appearing on Broadway.
 Graduates can additionally find exciting work in theme parks, resorts, or on cruise ships.
 Other career opportunities include dance therapy, arts management, event planning, public relations, and choreography.